Visit London’s best museums to learn about the city’s rich culture and history

 The Household Cavalry Museum is unlike any other military museum because it offers a unique ‘behind-the-scenes’ look at the work that goes into the ceremonial duties and operational role of The Household Cavalry.
 Normally £7.00

-The Museum Of Rugby is the ultimate London visitor experience for the world rugby enthusiast – and the Twickenham tours give you backstage access to this hallowed turf.
-Normally £16.00
+The World Rugby Museum is the ultimate London visitor experience for the world rugby enthusiast – and the Twickenham Stadium tours gives you backstage access to this hallowed turf.
+Normally £20.00

 The London Guards Museum is a fascinating insight into the history of the military in the capital and is unique among London museums as it was not originally intended for public view.
 Normally £5.00